GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 <sup>3</sup> Àrea de Prehistoria, Universitat Rovira i Virgili (URV),
 Avinguda de Catalunya 35, 43002 Tarragona, Spain
 <sup>4</sup> Corresponding author at:
-<guillermo.bustos@estudiante.uam.es> \| <guillermo.willbustos@gmail.com>
+<guillermo.bustos@estudiante.uam.es> <guillermo.willbustos@gmail.com>

 ## Abstract

 Predicting original flake mass is a major goal of lithic analysis.
-Predicting original flake mass allows to make estimations of remaining mass, lost mass, etc. All these measures relate to the organization of lithic technology by past societies.
-The present work tests three different models to predict log of flake mass: Multiple Linear Regression, Random Forest regression and Artificial Neuronal Network (ANN).
-Estimations of flake mass are performed using remaining features of flakes from an experimental assemblage.
-This assemblage has been obtained by the expansion of a previous dataset by the inclusion of bigger flakes, allowing to account for the effects of sample size and value distribution.
-Correlation results show a large/strong relation between predictions and real outcome (r2 = 0.78 in the best case).
+Predicting original flake mass allows for researchers to make estimations of remaining mass, lost mass, and other features.
+All these measures relate to the organization of lithic technology by past societies.
+The present work tests three different models to predict log of flake mass: multiple linear regression, random forest regression, and artificial neural networks (ANN).
+Estimations of flake mass were performed using the remaining features of flakes from an experimental assemblage.
+This assemblage was obtained by the expansion of a previous dataset through the inclusion of bigger flakes, allowing the analysis to account for the effects of sample size and value distribution.
-Comparison of models allows to gain insights into variable importance for predicting flake mass.
-Results also show that (for the present dataset) multiple linear regression still stands as the best method for predicting log of flake weight.
+Correlation results show a large/strong relation between predictions and real outcome (*r*<sup>2</sup> = 0.78 in the best case).
+Comparison of the models affords insights into variable importance for predicting flake mass.
+Results show that (for the present dataset) multiple linear regression still stands as the best method for predicting log of flake weight.
 Additionally, transformation of predicted values from the multiple linear regression and true values to the linear scale reinforces the linear correlation above the 0.8 threshold.

-**Key words:** lithic technology; experimental archaeology; flake weight; Machine Learning; Deep Learning
+**Key words:** lithic technology; experimental archaeology; flake weight; machine learning; deep learning

 ## 1. Introduction